girlscript/winter-of-contributing/C_CPP/Algorithmic Approaches/Greedy/Fractional Knapsack.md

-## PROBLEM STATEMENT:
-Develop a solution to Fractional Knapsack problem applying greedy algorithm.

 ### PROBLEM DEFINITION:
-Maximum profit from robbery:
+Maximum profit :
 <br>
-Consider a thief broke into a house one night.
-There are objects in front of him each with a particular value and of different weights.
-He has a sack with him which can carry a fixed weight and not more than that.
-He has to choose among those objects and fill the sack in such a way that he makes maximum profit from the stolen goods.
+ There are objects in front of you each with a particular value and of different weights. you have sack which can carry a fixed weight and not more than that.
+He has to choose among those objects and fill the sack in such a way that you makes maximum profit.
-If there are n objects each with a value vi and weight wi [i=1,2,...,n] then to fill his bag with most profitable items, he has to choose the objects with maximum vi/wi.
+If there are n objects each with a value vi and weight wi [i=1,2,...,n] then to fill his bag with most profitable items, you has to choose the objects with maximum vi/wi.
 <br>
 #### Example:
 ##### Input: